 An introductory class involving the overall concepts of agriculture.
-This class introduces the theoretical basis of agriculture in order that the student may better select career options.
+This class introduces the theoretical and practical aspects of agriculture in order that the student may better select a career options.

 AGR 103 Introduction to Animal and Disease Process/3 Units